Mxxxly/transjoy/README.md

 ---

-## Architecture
+Architecture

-JoyXpress follows a **modular divisional blueprint structure** in Flask:
+JoyXpress follows a modular divisional blueprint structure in Flask:

-JoyXpress  is organized using a modular divisional blueprint structure in Flask.
-The application is grouped into clearly defined packages, each responsible for a specific domain of the system.
-Authentication handles access for users, agents, and administrators.
-User modules manage sender-related actions and services.
-Agent modules control rider and driver operations.
-Shipment modules handle parcel creation, tracking, and status management.
-Payment modules are responsible for payment processing and post-payment workflows.
-The tracking module provides public access for parcel tracking using tracking IDs.
-Administrative modules oversee system management and supervision.
-Templates store the HTML views used across the application, while static files contain CSS, JavaScript, and other assets used for styling and interactivity.
+The application is grouped into distinct packages for each domain:

+Authentication: Handles access for users, agents, and admins

+User Modules: Sender-related actions and services

+Agent Modules: Rider and driver operations

+Shipment Modules: Parcel creation, tracking, and status management

+Payment Modules: Payment processing and post-payment workflows

+Tracking Module: Public parcel tracking by ID

+Admin Modules: System management and supervision

+Templates: HTML views

+Static Files: CSS, JS, images, and other assets

+Services Layer (services.py): Business logic decoupled from routes

 **Models include:**